gsaffouri/learnForever/README.md

 # Terraform Simple Deployment

 This project demonstrates a basic Terraform deployment to manage infrastructure as code.
-It deploys a simple Virtual Machine (VM) on a cloud provider (e.g., AWS, Google Cloud) using Terraform.
+It deploys a simple on a cloud provider (e.g., AWS, Google Cloud) using Terraform.

 ## Prerequisites